fr33m0nk/datomic-datadog-reporter/README.md

     - DATADOG_PREFIX=your_datadog_metric-prefix (default: `datomic`)

 4. Start/restart your transactor, and you'll see events showing up in DataDog.
-5. All events will start with prefix "datomic".
+5. All events will start with prefix provided (default `datomic.`.
 6. Event names come from the metrics available [here](http://docs.datomic.com/monitoring.html).

 ## License